-In stark contract to the image here (right) of Mo Farah in full flow, showing fantastic hip extension – so many of the athletes we meet single every day barely achieve zero degrees hip extension.
+In stark contract to the image of Mo Farah in full flow, showing fantastic hip extension – so many of the athletes we meet single every really struggle to demonstrate good quality (un-compensated) hip extension.

 In terms of antagonistic relationships; overactivity and shortening in hip flexor muscles such as Rectus Femoris, Psoas, Iliacus, Tensor Fascia Lata, and even Sartorius can all act to inhibit a runner’s ability to extend the hip and utilise Glute.Max.

 What can affect this overactivity and shortening in the hip flexor complex?